• Skip to primary navigation

 Description

-Hi, FOUR WORDS: Low carb healthy breakfast.
-This is an easy to prepare healthy breakfast option for those busy mornings when you’re trying to get yourself fed and out the door.
+Flaxseed pudding is an easy-to-prepare healthy breakfast option for those busy mornings when you’re trying to get yourself fed and out the door.
 It’s great for meal prep and easy to customize!

 Ingredients